 - Angelo Antonio Salatino Early Detection and Forecasting of Research Trends.
 In Proceedings of the Doctoral Consortium at the 14th International Semantic Web Conference (ISWC 2015), pp. 49-56.
 2015

 On the 8th February 2017, I gave a seminar to my department in which I described my doctoral work, including hypotheses, research questions, main assumptions, approaches and some preliminary results.
-To replay the seminar follow this link: ?p=1564
+To replay the seminar follow this link: PLAY

 [*] Please note that the title will change once I have decided the final title of my thesis.